ImpactFlow/code-challenge/front-end-challenge.md

 When you are finished, push your solution to a GitHub repo. **Your README should include:**

-* an example of how to use your widget
+* an example of how to use your widget and any instructions necessary to consume your widget
 * a description of key decisions that you made to come up with your solution